Many students registered with DRS require testing accommodations. Some common accommodations include:

 Testing in the DRS Testing Center

-Complete the DRS Testing Contract online (formerly known as the Gold Form)
+Complete the DRS Testing Agreement Online (formerly known as the Gold Form)

-The student will not be able to schedule exams with the Testing Center until the Testing Contract has been submitted.
+The student will not be able to schedule exams with the Testing Center until the Testing Agreement has been submitted.

 We ask that exams arrive at DRS at least 24 hours ahead of time.
 The methods include: